'Unimaginable' loss after heist at world-renowned museum in Dresden

-Thieves targeted a world-renowned museum in Dresden, taking an “unimaginable” amount of treasure, the museum said in a press conference on Monday.
+MAINZ, Germany — Thieves have stolen around 100 pieces of royal jewelry from a world-renowned museum in Dresden, Germany, causing an “unimaginable” loss, the museum said Monday.

-Police, who were first informed of the heist around 5 a.m. on Monday (11 p.m.
-ET Sunday), have not ruled out the involvement of other suspects outside the museum.
+Police first learned of the heist in one of Europe's largest and most important collections of royal treasure at around 5 a.m.
+Monday (11 p.m.
+ET Sunday), and sent 16 patrol cars to search for the thieves, according to the museum.
+They have not ruled out the involvement of other suspects outside the museum.
 A burned car was found in the area and police are investigating if there is a connection to the robbery.

 Investigators are still on site and cannot say yet if all the pieces were stolen or if some were left behind.